tableau/embedding-api-v3-guide/README.md

-# Migrating from Embedding JSAPI v1 or v2 to Embedding API v3
+# Migrating from Embedding JSAPI v1 or v2 to Embedding API v3 (Migration Guide)

 ## Introduction

 With Tableau’s Embedding API v3, we have redesigned the experience for embedding to make your life easier, to modernize the experience, and to enable new functionality.
 (If you are unfamiliar with the JavaScript API v2, you can [read its documentation](https://help.tableau.com/current/api/js_api/en-us/JavaScriptAPI/js_api.htm).)
 Some parts of using the API are the same as the JavaScript API v2, and others have just slightly different syntax.
 But the biggest difference is the initialization of the viz, which uses web components.
 Web components are a standard available in all modern browsers, that allow you to add custom, and 3rd party, functionality to your web page using html syntax as easily as adding an image, link, or div.
 Using the web component technology, we have created a tableau-viz component that you can use to add visualizations to your web pages.

 ## How to use this guide

 This guide has a few goals: 1) To help you understand key concepts of using the Embedding API v3, 2) to solicit feedback from our community on changes we intend to make, and 3) to help you migrate existing content to v3.

 Currently, the Embedding API v3 remains unreleased, but is under active development.
 Now is the best time for you to leave feedback so that we can make important changes, where appropriate, prior to releasing the final version.
-If you have comments or feedback, please [submit an Issue on this Github repository](https://github.com/tableau/embedding-api-v3-guide/issues).
+If you have comments or feedback, please submit an Issue on this Github repository.

 ### Strategies for adopting the Embedding API v3